rohitsaluja22/OpenOCRCorrect/README.md

 #Installation
 Download and Install latest C++ Qt Creator 5.4.1
+Add the Shobhika font to Ubuntu: https://github.com/Sandhi-IITBombay/Shobhika for Devanagari

 # How to run the code?
 Open Project with Qt Creator: Open File qpadfinal/qpadfinal.pro